RxBroadcast/rxbroadcast.website/README.md

 [rxbroadcast.website](http://rxbroadcast.website)
 =================================================

-This is the source for [rxbroadcast.website](http://rxbroadcast.website), the website for the [RxBroadcast](https://github.com/RxBroadcast/RxBroadcast) project.
+This is the source for [rxbroadcast.website](http://rxbroadcast.website), the website for the [RxBroadcast](https://github.com/RxBroadcast) organization.

 Quick start
 -----------